herotechcourse/kotlin-racingcar-precourse/docs/REFACTORING_PLAN.md

 - [x] MOVE_SYM='-'

 ### Thoughts
 - [x] What if car's moving strategy changes in the future?
 Right now, 'Cars' have too many role: Car list + generating random number + handling movement.
 I think it would be better to seperate the concerns of managing Car list and apply the movement strategy.
+- [x] What if winner selection strategy changes in teh future?
+Right now, 'Cars' decides the winners based on the highest position.
+If the rule changes, the logic must be changed inside Cars.
+I think it would be better to seperate winner selection logic.